 A Level Biology is an excellent base for a university degree in healthcare, such as medicine, veterinary or dentistry, as well as the biological sciences, such as biochemistry, molecular biology or forensic science.
 Biology can also complement sports science, psychology, sociology and many more.
 A Level Biology can open up a range of career opportunities including: biological research, medical, environmental, forensics, sports and science communication.
 The transferable skills you will learn, such as problem solving, are also useful for many other areas, such as law.

-To study A level Biology, we recommend that students have at least a grade 6 in GCSE science and maths.
+To study A level Biology, we recommend that students have at least a grade 6 in GCSE biology (separate science) or grade 7 for combined science, as well as a grade 6 in maths.